 Train travel in Australia is a bit of a missed opportunity; the landscape and distance make it a perfect place to jump on a high-speed train and explore.
 The only problem is our governments have never really felt the same way, and as a result, we have a bit of a mishmash of services on offer and none of them high speed sadly.

-There are some bucket list worthy trains like the Indian Pacific, The Ghan, the Overland and the Great Southern, but excluding those most of our long distances services are slow and not usually the cheapest way to get around.
-That said there is a romance about travelling by train that is hard to beat and some routes do make sense for travellers wanting to enjoy the Australian landscapes along the way.
+There are some bucket-list-worthy trains like the Indian Pacific, The Ghan, the Overland, and the Great Southern, but excluding those most of our long distances services are slow and not usually the cheapest way to get around.
+That said there is a romance about traveling by train that is hard to beat and some routes do make sense for travelers wanting to enjoy the Australian landscapes along the way.

 - Map of Train Services in Australia

 - Trains in Queensland

 - Train Travel in Victoria